dotsara/link-log/README.md

 ### 07–13 August

-* Welsh pronunciation guides (I'm knee-deep into the second season of [_Hinterland_](http://www.bbc.co.uk/programmes/b03sgfbz) and thought I'd look up a guide to help with all the signs popping up in the show.
-(I've heard Caernarfon pronounced tons of times on [_Secrets of Great British Castles_]() and but it takes a couple of seconds for my brain to spin up.
+* Welsh pronunciation guides: I'm knee-deep into the second season of [_Hinterland_](http://www.bbc.co.uk/programmes/b03sgfbz) and decided to look up a guide to help with the signs in the show.
+(I've heard Caernarfon pronounced tons of times on [_Secrets of Great British Castles_ ](https://www.netflix.com/title/80095866) and but it takes a couple of seconds for my brain to spin up.
 Every time.)
    - [Pronouncing Welsh Place Names …and their meaning](http://www.cyclingwales.co.uk/welsh.html) (Ha! "coed cwmglas" was in an episode I watched last night)
    - [A guide to Welsh pronunciation](http://www.go4awalk.com/fell-facts/welsh-language-pronunciation.php)

 ---

 * cleaning silver… I know _that_ you can clean silver jewelry with tin foil, boiling water, and baking soda, but almost none of the articles & blog posts touting the technique explain why. 😩 Philadelphia Museum of Art to the rescue!
 [Hands-Free Silver "Polishing"](http://www.philamuseum.org/booklets/7_44_85_1.html?page=2)